 About the Course

-The BSc (Honours) in Analytical Chemistry with Quality Assurance (ACQUA) prepares students for laboratory careers in the pharmachemical industries.
-Graduates identify and solve analytical problems by the selection and use of a wide range of methods and techniques – from the mainstream areas of spectroscopy, chromatography, and electrochemistry, to more specialised areas such as particle size analysis or immunoassay techniques.
+The BSc (Honours) in Analytical Chemistry with Quality Assurance (ACQUA) prepares students for careers in the Biopharmachemical industries and other areas such as Environmental Monitoring, Food/Beverage, Oil and Gas analysis, forensics, etc. Graduates identify and solve analytical problems by the selection and use of a wide range of methods and techniques – from the mainstream areas of spectroscopy, chromatography, and electrochemistry, to more specialised areas such as particle size analysis or immunoassay techniques.

 The Honours BSc ACQUA also focuses on quality assurance, which is of vital importance to the pharmaceutical, chemical and allied industries.
 The course is examined using a combination of continuous assessment of both theory and practical work, and end of year examinations.

 A mandatory work placement of a minimum of 10 weeks takes place in Year 3.

 The Honours BSc ACQUA is recognised by the Institute of Chemistry of Ireland for membership (MICI); graduates are also eligible to apply for Associate Membership of the Royal Society of Chemistry (AMRSC).

 After obtaining the Honours Degree (Level 8) in Analytical Chemistry with Quality Assurance, graduates may apply for a 2 year, full time, postgraduate study in Initial Teacher Education (120 ECTS credits).
 On completion, graduates are eligible for registration with the Teaching Council.